About me

 Many people come to therapy not because they are “broken,” but because their nervous system has learned to survive in ways that are no longer sustainable.

-You may be someone who is thoughtful, highly attuned, and deeply relational — yet easily overwhelmed.
-You might find yourself stuck in patterns of anxiety, emotional shutdown, compulsive coping, or relationships that feel confusing or exhausting.
-Often there is a sense of knowing a lot about yourself, while still feeling unable to change what happens in your body, your reactions, or your sense of safety.
+You may be thoughtful, perceptive, and deeply relational — yet easily overwhelmed.
+Perhaps you find yourself caught in anxiety, emotional shutdown, compulsive coping, or relationships that feel confusing or draining.
+You might understand yourself well, yet still feel unable to shift what happens in your body or reactions.

-I work with people who experience the world intensely, who have learned to adapt early, and who often feel pressure to function, cope, or “hold it together,” even when it comes at a personal cost.
+I work with people who experience the world intensely — who adapted early and learned to function or “hold it together,” often at personal cost.

-My approach is relational, trauma-informed, and paced carefully.
-I pay close attention to the nervous system — how safety, threat, connection, and overwhelm show up not just in thoughts, but in the body and in relationships.
-Therapy is not about pushing insight or performance but about creating enough safety to explore what has shaped you, without rushing or forcing change.
+My approach is relational, trauma-informed, and unhurried.
+I pay attention to how safety and threat show up in the body and in relationships.
+Therapy isn’t about pushing insight or forcing change.
+It’s about creating enough safety for new patterns to emerge.

-Together, we explore early experiences, current relationships, and the stories you carry about yourself — always with an emphasis on compassion, curiosity, and choice.
-All parts of you are welcome here, including the parts that feel hesitant, protective, or unsure.
+Together, we explore early experiences, current relationships, and the stories you carry about yourself — with compassion, curiosity, and choice.
+All parts of you are welcome here, including those that feel protective or unsure.

 Qualifications and development trainings